 For parakeets, the length of the cage is more important than the height.
 Ideally cages should be about 14” long, 16” high, and 17” wide.
 Perches are a necessary addition to any parakeet cage.
 Remember to use perches that are the correct size for your parakeet’s feet.
 If they are too large, the bird will not be able to easily grip the perch and could be injured.
 Providing a variety of shapes and textures of perches will help exercise a parakeet’s feet.
 The placement of perches is also important.
 Try to strategically place them so droppings do not contaminate the food or water, and to keep the tail from hanging in the water dish.
 Toys such as climbing ladders, ropes, and bells can help keep your parakeet entertained.

 Parakeets are very social birds and do well if kept in a colony setting.
 They will, however, be more difficult to hand tame since they will get their needed attention from the other birds rather than the people in the home.

 Remember that birds are very sensitive to temperature.
-Care should be taken in placing the cage away from windows and drafty areas.
+Be sure to place the cage away from windows and drafty areas.

 Many parakeets can become hand tame.
-It is easiest to begin hand taming with a young bird.
-You will need to experiment to find a treat that your individual bird really enjoys.
+It's easiest to begin hand taming with a young bird.
+You'll need to experiment to find a treat that your individual bird really enjoys.
 If the parakeet is scared of your hand being near the cage, start by feeding these treats through the bars to coax them near you.
-It may take some time for your parakeet to learn to trust you and understand that you do not intend to hurt it.
-Once the bird has become accustomed to you being near the cage you can use the same process to tame it to sit on your hand.
+It may take some time for your parakeet to learn to trust you and understand that you don't intend to hurt it.
+Once the bird has become accustomed to you being near the cage, you can use the same process to tame it to sit on your hand.